carolight/ArgumentBufferSample/README.md

 I have converted the project to Swift and Xcode 26.
-I have removed all ray tracing, as I was just interested in the instancing and argument buffers.
+I have removed all ray tracing and post processing, as I was just interested in the instancing and argument buffers.